rollyourown-xyz/ryo-website-content/rollyourown/projects/host_server/index.md

 - To enable image uploading and and container management from the control node, the project host is configured as an [LXD remote server](https://linuxcontainers.org/lxd/advanced-guide/#remote-servers) for the control node, using [PKI-based TLS certificate authentication and authorization](https://linuxcontainers.org/lxd/docs/master/security#adding-a-remote-with-a-tls-client-in-a-pki-based-setup) and with the [control node as trusted TLS client](https://linuxcontainers.org/lxd/docs/master/security#managing-trusted-tls-clients)

 - Finally, [Consul](https://www.consul.io/) is installed on the host server and configured as a server in the host server "datacenter".
-In addition, the [Consul](https://www.consul.io/) servers on the host and on the control node are configured as federated remote datacenters
+In addition, the [Consul](https://www.consul.io/) servers on the host and on the control node are configured as federated remote data centers

-For some projects, further project-specific host configuration may be performed by the projects automation scripts
+For some projects, further project-specific host configuration may be performed by the project's automation scripts

 {{< /more >}}

 ### Step-by-step host server setup

+{{< highlight "warning" "IP addresses">}}

+If you are using a VPS or server from a hosting provider, the two configuration parameters `host_control_ip` and `host_public_ip` in Step 3 below will **both** be the public IP address of the server from your hosting provider.
+If you are running the host server in your own network, the `host_public_ip` parameter will be the public IP address of the server from your hosting provider and the `host_control_ip` parameter will be the server's private IP address in your home or office network.

+{{< /highlight >}}

 1. Log in to the **control node** as the non-root user, enter the `ryo-projects` directory and clone the host server repository to your control node: